Characters: Transformers Generation 1 Decepticons

 - Combining Mecha: Of a sort - instead of three robots becoming one large one, they combine into a single small camera.

-- Depending on the Writer: Reflector is either a Transformer with three bodies in robot mode or just three independent Transformers who combine into an altmode.
+- Depending on the Writer: Reflector is either a Transformer with three bodies in robot mode (who might really be one guy who can clone himself) or just three independent Transformers who combine into an altmode.